-Only raw data can be sent to the GPU, which means information about that data is missing.
+Only raw data can be sent to the GPU, which means that information about the data is missing.
 The matrices are represented as flat arrays, which means they have lost their column and row information.
-This information needs to be sent separately to let the kernel know the dimensions of the expressions, variables and parameters.
-Otherwise, the kernel does not know at which memory location the second variable set is stored for example.
-Figure 4.5 shows how the data is stored without any information about rows or columns of the matrices.
-The thick lines help to identify where a new column and therefore a new set of data begins.
-The GPU however has no knowledge of this and therefore the additional information needs to be transferred to ensure that the data in accessed correctly.
+This information must be sent separately to let the kernel know the dimensions of the expressions, variables and parameters.
+Otherwise, the kernel does not know at which memory location the second variable set is stored, as it does not know how large a single set is for example.
+Figure 4.5 shows how the data is stored without any information about the rows or columns of the matrices.
+The thick lines help to identify where a new column, and therefore a new set of data begins.
+However, the GPU has no knowledge of this and therefore the additional information must be transferred to ensure that the data is accessed correctly.